zfcampus/zf-content-validation/README.md

 Introduction
 ------------

-Module for automating validation of incoming input within a Zend Framework 2 application.
+ZF2 Module for automating validation of incoming input.

 Allows the following:

-- Defining named input filters
+- Defining named input filters.
-- Mapping named input filters to named controller services
+- Mapping named input filters to named controller services.
-- Returning an `ApiProblemResponse` with validation error messages on invalid input
+- Returning an `ApiProblemResponse` with validation error messages on invalid input.

 Installation
 ------------